m1k1o/neko/webpage/docs/migration-from-v2/README.md

 In v2, locks and muted users were managed using a simple map that tracked who set the lock and what was locked.
 In v3, locks are now implemented as setting options and no longer store the `session_id` of the user who applied the lock.
 As a result, if a client refreshes the page or reconnects, the lock information is lost, and the user who set the lock is displayed as `Somebody`.

 Additionally, when using the legacy API with a v2 client, API calls occur in a different order than expected.
 The client first retrieves the session list before registering the user, meaning the current `session_id` is not known when the session list is fetched.
 That means, the current user appears as `Somebody` in the session list.

+Currently, the v3 has no native support for pipeline generation, meaning that the user has to manually specify the pipeline for video and audio if he wants to customize it.
+The v2 had a simple built-in support for setting the video bitrate, fps, audio bitrate, and hardware encoding.
+Since the introduction of multiple video pipelines in v3, this feature has been removed.